 Pomade & Hair Gel

 If you want your spike to be subtle, there is another way and that is by a little bit of gel and some pomade.
 Pomade is by far the best thing to use if you are not going completely spiky but you want your hair to stand up a little bit.
-Adding in some gel will also help keep the hair up but not too much.
+Adding some gel will also help keep the hair up but not too much.

-Gel is not designed for use with completely dry hair.
+The gel is not designed for use with completely dry hair.
 Hair gel is the strongest product, creating a stiff hold that will not collapse for several hours.
 For longer hair, this is the optimum product because of its stiffness.

 Hairspray is the final product in our lineup of products that can help keep your hair up.
 Hairspray is something that you should be using as a final touch just to make sure that your hair will actually stay up, it is not something that should be used by itself.